wal-g/wal-g/PostgreSQL.md

 * `WALG_TAR_SIZE_THRESHOLD`

 To configure the size of one backup bundle (in bytes).
 Smaller size causes granularity and more optimal, faster recovering.
-It also increases the number of storage requests, so it can costs you more money.
+It also increases the number of storage requests, so it can costs you much money.
 Default size is 1 GB (`1 << 30 - 1` bytes).

 Usage
 -----